 Designing fabric, wallpaper, and gift wrap used to be the stuff of dreams.
 Only a few select creatives got to do it, and it required formal training and significant financial investment.
 But times have changed, and today anyone with a computer, Internet connection, and idea can upload a file and order their own fabric or paper, printed affordably one yard or more at a time.
-At the forefront of this revolutionary DIY movement is Spoonflower, a North Carolina startup that produces designs for hundreds of thousands of users worldwide—24 hours a day/seven days a week to keep up with demand.
+At the forefront of this revolutionary DIY movement is Spoonflower, a North Carolina startup that produces designs for hundreds of thousands of users worldwide—24 hours a day, seven days a week to keep up with demand.

-Covering everything from equipment to software to working with photos, scans, repeats, vector files, and more, it is an essential guide to a booming new creative outlet.
+Covering everything from equipment to software to working with photos, scans, repeats, vector files, and more, Spoonflower cofounder Stephen Fraser, author Judi Ketteler, and award-winning artist Becka Rahn present this essential guide to a booming new creative outlet.